-Motorola DROID RAZR, DROID RAZR MAXX owners said to be receiving update soak test invitationsAlex Wagner - Deputy Managing Editor, News Desk
+Motorola DROID RAZR, DROID RAZR MAXX owners said to be receiving update soak test invitationsAlex Wagner - Editorial Director of News and Content

 Motorola recently said that both the DROID RAZR and DROID RAZR MAXX are scheduled to be updated to Android 4.0 during the second quarter, and it looks like the company might actually kick things off just before its self-imposed deadline.
 According to Droid-Life, Motorola has begun inviting members of the Motorola Feedback Network that own the devices to take part in a preview of a "new software release," which is commonly referred to as a soak test.
 As is usually the case with these tests, though, the invitations don't mention exactly what the update entails.
 Sources speaking to Droid-Life claim that the soak test is scheduled to begin on June 22 and that the update will begin rolling out to the public on June 27.